Blendify/blender-manual/trunk/blender_docs/manual/interface/splash.rst

 click anywhere outside the splash screen (but inside the Blender Window) or press :kbd:`Esc`.
 The splash screen will disappear revealing the default screen.

-To reopen the splash click on the Blender icon in the :doc:`Info Editor </editors/info/index>` header or select :menuselection:`Info Editor --> Help --> Splash Screen`.
+To reopen the splash click on the Blender icon in the Topbar and select :guilabel:`Splash Screen`.

 Information Region
    The upper part of the splash screen contains the splash image with a lot of key information overlaid.